 The farm is also an opportunity for students to engage in the important work of growing food.
 You might do your workjob at the farm, harvesting vegetables for our dining hall, caring for the animals, or pressing apples for cider.
 Or maybe you’ll join in a spring break sugaring operation, helping collect and boil sap to make maple syrup.

 The farm includes a student-built greenhouse, a sugar house, and a cider house.

 Thirty students work on the farm each term.

-Each year, 20,000 gallons of sap are collected to make approximately 500 gallons of maple syrup.
+Each year, students collect thousands of gallons of sap to make maple syrup for the community.